Shipper portal software for small 3PLs. A read-only shipment status login for your top shippers.

 The pilot delivers one thing: a read-only shipment-status view your top shippers can log into instead of calling.
 We pick the single source that holds your status today (your WMS or your freight TMS) and wire a live sync to one branded login per shipper.
 By day 30, your account manager fields measurably fewer where-is-my-order calls and emails on the shippers who got the login.

 From there it grows.
 On the monthly, the next tool layers in live on-hand inventory from your WMS.
 The one after adds 30-day shipment history with POD download.
 The one after pulls in carrier confirmations as a second source so the status view does not stop at the warehouse door.
-Eventually the destination is the full customer-360 portal the Solutions Library describes.
+Eventually the destination is the full customer-360 portal.
 The pilot is the first brick.

 Your monthly is flat once the pilot graduates onto Starter.
 Small refinements to the running portal stay included.
 Adding inventory, history, or a new sync source is a new tool, and we tell you about it openly before we build it.
 Most 3PLs grow into Growth tier across the first year as more shippers get logged in and more views get added.